All Episodes

 I love it.

-Well, uh not everybody agrees with you, Sean.
+Well, not everybody agrees with you, Sean.

-A guy wrote the other day on the social media.
+A guy wrote me on social media.

 He said, Kennedy, I hate you.